-The CY7C1440AV25/CY7C1446AV25 SRAM integrates 1 M × 36/512 K × 72 SRAM cells with advanced synchronous peripheral circuitry and a two-bit counter for internal burst operation.
-All synchronous inputs are gated by registers controlled by a positive-edge-triggered Clock Input (CLK).
-The synchronous inputs include all addresses, all data inputs, address-pipelining Chip Enable (CE1), depth-expansion Chip Enables (CE2 and CE3), Burst Control inputs (ADSC, ADSP, and ADV), Write Enables (BW_X and BWE), and Global Write (GW).
+The CY7C1441AV25/CY7C1447AV25 are 2.5 V, 1 M × 36/512 K × 72 Synchronous Flow-Through SRAMs, designed to interface with high speed microprocessors with minimum glue logic.
+Maximum access delay from clock rise is 6.5 ns (133 MHz version).
+A 2-bit on-chip counter captures the first address in a burst and increments the address automatically for the rest of the burst access.
+All synchronous inputs are gated by registers controlled by a positive edge-triggered Clock Input (CLK).
+The synchronous inputs include all addresses, all data inputs, address pipelining Chip Enable (CE1), depth expansion Chip Enables (CE2 and CE3), Burst Control inputs (ADSC, ADSP, and ADV), Write Enables (BW_x and BWE), and Global Write (GW).
 Asynchronous inputs include the Output Enable (OE) and the ZZ pin.